 Change the Oil Regularly

-Changing the oil in your car doesn’t just protect the parts in your engine it nets you better gas mileage.
+Changing the oil in your car doesn’t just protect the parts in your engine it nets you better gas mileage and maximizes car life.
 Generally, you’re expected to change your oil every 3000 to 5000 miles or every three to six months, depending on your engine, the oil used, and the conditions you’re driving your car in.
 If you keep this up, there’s no reason why a modern engine wouldn’t reach 200,000 miles.

 It makes sense to change your oil filter at the same time (why would you put new oil through a dirty filter?)
 Usually this will be part of an express service at your dealership, so you can sit back and relax while they do all the work.